Quote of the day...er...week...umm...hey, look, a quote!!

 So, here we go.

 Tuesday (today) - Baking a keylime pie, mashing turnips and carrots, cleaning, cleaning, and more cleaning.
 Wash all of the good* dishes and serving dishes, clean off the dining room table, dig out Thanksgiving table linens, pull out the "formal"* flatware.
-Bake banana bread, because banana bread.
 Panic over the cream supply - will half a gallon suffice?
+Is two pounds of butter sufficient?

 Wednesday - More housework.
 Lort, the housework.
 Then there's the laundry.
 Oh, lort, the laundry.
 Moving the trailer so it's not in the way of guest parking, and also so it's in its winter home.
 Prepping the dressing.
-Panicking about the butter - is two pounds enough for the day?
-Gah!
+Still panicking about the butter…

 Thursday - Turkey goes in to bake.
 Dressing goes in to bake.
 Green beans are steamed.
 Finishing up any last minute cleaning.
 Children are shooed outside to frolic.
 Friends and family trickle in.
 Set the table.
 Fill the water pitcher.
 Watch TV and baste the turkey.
 Make food, food, more food.
 St